Gods of Arr-Kelaan: Structure

-The comic's plot is highly character-driven, to the point of largely leaving the mages and dragons on the wayside: When asked how Gods fits into the fantasy genre, Rowles answered "With a shoehorn, I think."
+The comic's plot is character-driven, to the point of largely leaving the mages and dragons on the wayside: When asked how Gods fits into the fantasy genre, Rowles answered "With a shoehorn, I think."
 The great number of characters forms an ensemble cast, though in practice Ronson has received the most exposure.

 Stories

-The timeline of Gods of Arr-Kelaan can be somewhat confusing, as the events were neither drawn nor shown in their chronological order.

-Here are the stories in order of their own timeline, with the more supplemental ones indented:
+The stories are not presented in chronological order.